 a random logo

-competitors in the description of your own brand without clear context
+competitors in your own brand description without clear context

 It’s worth updating your brand profile whenever an important part of your business changes.